jimmyshah83/llm-tranformers/README.md

 - **Raw Transformers API**: Direct model and tokenizer usage
 - **Pipeline**: Simplified text generation pipeline
-- **Training**: Complete training loop with datasets
+- **Training**: Complete training loop with medical datasets
 - **Model Sharing**: Push trained models to Hugging Face Hub

 ## Models Used

 - Microsoft Phi-4-mini-instruct for text generation
-- Rotten Tomatoes dataset for training examples
+- Gaborandi/Alzheimer_pubmed_abstracts dataset for medical text training

+## Dataset Information

+The project uses the **Gaborandi/Alzheimer_pubmed_abstracts** dataset, which contains:
+- PubMed abstracts related to Alzheimer's disease research
+- High-quality, peer-reviewed medical literature
+- Structured format suitable for text generation training
+- Medical domain expertise for specialized applications

 ## Notes

 - The notebook will automatically authenticate using your token from the environment file
 - No more manual token pasting during execution
 - Make sure to keep your token secure and never commit it to version control
+- Medical datasets require careful handling and validation of generated content